Skip to Main Content

 Can your art directors work on period productions?

-Our art directors have deep expertise in Korean historical periods — from the Three Kingdoms era through Joseon Dynasty court settings to Japanese colonial-era Seoul and post-war Korea.
-They work with the Korea Heritage Service for palace filming permits and understand the specific architectural details of hanok construction, palace interiors, and traditional Korean material culture.
+Our art directors know Korean historical periods deeply, from the Three Kingdoms era through Joseon Dynasty court settings to Japanese colonial-era Seoul and post-war Korea.
+They work with the Korea Heritage Service for palace filming permits.
+They also know the fine build details of hanok homes, palace interiors, and traditional Korean material culture.

 How do art directors work with location shoots?

-Art directors adapt real locations to match your production's visual requirements — adding or removing elements, adjusting colors and textures, and ensuring locations integrate seamlessly with constructed sets.
-Korea's compact geography means historic palaces, modern cityscapes, mountain temples, and coastal locations are all accessible within hours.
+Art directors adapt real locations to fit your production's visual needs.
+They add or remove elements, adjust colors and textures, and blend each location smoothly with built sets.
+Korea's compact size means historic palaces, modern cityscapes, mountain temples, and coastal spots all sit within hours of each other.

 What's the typical prep time needed?

-Prep time varies by project complexity.
-Features typically need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
-In Korea, heritage site filming at palaces and temples requires advance permits from the Korea Heritage Service.
+Prep time depends on how complex the project is.
+Features usually need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
+In Korea, filming at palaces and temples needs advance permits from the Korea Heritage Service.

 Do your art directors speak English?

-Yes, our art directors for international productions are fluent English speakers experienced in bridging Korean and Western production cultures.
-They also speak Korean, essential for coordinating with local studios, the Korea Heritage Service, and regional film commissions.
+Yes.
+Our art directors for global shoots speak fluent English and are skilled at bridging Korean and Western production cultures.
+They also speak Korean, which is key for working with local studios, the Korea Heritage Service, and regional film commissions.

 Need an Art Director?